Trainee Curriculum & Experience

 Fall Semester

-• Orientation
+• Program Orientation

-• Core QISE Course
+• Enrollment in Core QISE (Quantum Information Science and Engineering) Course

 • Assignment to Faculty Research Group

-• Lab & Safety Trainings
+• Laboratory and Safety Trainings

 Spring Semester